-In this solo episode of The Nearshore Cafe Podcast, host Brian Samson founder of sits down with Javier Borkenztain co-founder and CEO of Fiter, to explore how a remote-first fintech rooted in Uruguay became the world’s leading Apache Fineract implementer.
+In this episode of The Nearshore Cafe Podcast, host Brian Samson founder of Plugg Technologies sits down with Javier Borkenztain co-founder and CEO of Fiter, to explore how a remote-first fintech rooted in Uruguay became the world’s leading Apache Fineract implementer.

 Javier shares how he bootstrapped Fiter into a global company serving clients in 30+ countries while building a distributed team across Latin America, Africa, and beyond.
 He discusses remote team culture, co-founder dynamics across continents, open-source innovation in core banking, and what makes Uruguay a fintech-friendly destination.